shivaprasad-patil/LIMMA-Python-implementation/README.md

 INPUT - 2 files.

-File 1 -- Expression data in a matrix, where each column represents an experiment or sample ID and the row represents a gene or probe.
+File 1 -- Expression data in a matrix, where each column represents an experiment or sample ID and the row represents a gene or probe expression.

 File 2 -- Desgin matrix, where one column represents a status of the data (example:normal, cancer etc.) and other experiment or sample ID.

-Have a look at the example files and make sure you have the right format.
+Have a look at the design file and make sure you have the right format.
+The 'Target'  column has 'zero' and 'one', which specify status of the data (example:normal, cancer etc).

 Ones the files are setup, download the R packages to python.
 The script imports them to python, to do so specify the path where the  packages are downloaded.